My Old Lady (film): Plot

 Discovering Chloé is going to dinner with her male companion, Jim follows her after class.
-She goes to a café, waving down the man he's seen her entering a hotel with some days before.
-He waves her off, as he's going to dine with his wife and daughters.
+She goes to a café, waving towards the man with whom Jim has seen her entering a hotel some days before.
+He waves her off, as he is going to dine with his wife and daughters.
 Observing this, Jim calls her out on it, trying to blackmail her to avoid paying the 2,400 euros.

-Mathias/Jim discovers that Mathilde and his father had a very long-lasting affair started seven years before he was born, while both were married (they couldn't afford to marry each other).
-(And incidentally, his French name is the male equivalent of Mathilde.)
+Mathias/Jim discovers that Mathilde and his father had a very long-lasting affair which had started seven years before he was born, while both were married (they could not afford to marry each other).

-Jim makes Mathilde see how her affair with his father affected him and his mother.
+Jim tries to make Mathilde see how her affair with his father affected him and his mother.
 He felt unloved and ignored, so he turned to drink and had a string of failed marriages.
-She had a string of failed suicides, finally succeeding when he was 19, which he saw upon return from college.
+She had a string of failed suicides, finally succeeding when he was 19, which he saw upon his return from college.

 After meeting with Roy to accept the sale, Jim returns to the apartment.
-Finding a photo of he and Chloé together at ten, Mathilde mentions it was the only time he's been there, and that his father stopped coming by after his mother died.
-Then Jim himself confesses to having slit his own wrists at 40, but although his father lived a few blocks away he didn't visit.
+Finding a photo of himself and Chloé together at ten, Mathilde mentions it was the only time he has been there, and that his father stopped coming by after his mother died.
+Then Jim himself confesses to having slit his own wrists at 40, but although his father lived a few blocks away he did not visit.